The band structure of a model of spatial random permutation: The critical regime: Large deviations and variational problems

 \section{The critical regime: Large deviations and variational problems}

-In this section we study the Gaussian expectation $E^N_\beta$ in the critical regime $\beta \sim c / N$ via large deviation techniques.
-The initial aim of this section is to prove that the asymptotics of $E^N_\beta$ are governed by the solution~$V_G^d$ to the variational problem $(VP\!:\!G)$:
+In this section we study the Gaussian expectation $E^N_\beta$ in the critical regime $\beta \sim c / N$ in all dimensions $d \ge 1$ via large deviation techniques.
+The initial aim is to prove that the asymptotics of $E^N_\beta$ are governed by the solution~$V_G^d$ to the variational problem $(VP\!:\!G)$: